 Each state may have its own technology standards and training requirements for notaries interested in becoming RON commissioned.
 Please check with your state's commissioning authority for more information.
 Below are the general steps you must take in order to become a remote online notary.

 Step 1: Make sure you meet your state’s qualifications.
-In some states, you must be commissioned as a traditional Notary Public before applying to become a remote online notary.
+You must be commissioned as a traditional Notary Public before applying to become a remote online notary.

 Step 2: Register with your state’s commissioning authority to perform RONs.